Vedic Parishad: Description

 According to Parâsara four, or even three learned Brahmins in a village, who know the Vedas and keep the sacrificial fire, form a Parishad.
 There are references of Pariṣad in Chhandogya and Brihadaranyaka Upanishads where discussion of metaphysical subjects of Atman and Brahman were organised.
 In Chhandogya Upanishad there is reference of scholar Svetaketu who went to Panchal Parishad for learning.
 According to Kautilya, Tantra-Yukti was compiled by systematic debates in the Parishad of learned Brahmins possibly in the 6th century BC.
 Tantra-Yukti literary means "scientific argument".
 According to the Vedic sage Gautama, there should be minimum ten members in the Parishad.
 The minimum ten members of the Parishad should be composed by four scholars who were completely learned in the four Vedas, three from the society which includes a student, a householder and an ascetic and three members from the three different institutes of law.

 Important Vedic Parishads

 Kashi, Mithila, Kosala, Kuru, Panchal, Pravahana Jaivali's palace, Kekaya Aswapthi's sabha, Mahasala of Sounaka, Yajnavalkya Ashram in North India, PathanjalaKapya's gurukula, Bhrighu's and Dathathreya's schools in South India were some important centres of the Vedic Parishad.
-The seat of Vedic Parishads were either at the court of kings in their respective kingdoms or at the Ashramas of the great philosopher in the respective kingdoms of the Indian Subcontinent.
+The seat of Vedic Parishads were either at the court of kings in their respective kingdoms or at the Ashramas of the great philosophers in the respective kingdoms of the Indian Subcontinent.